|

 Dunn, and Lillington assist.
 The Raleigh Fire Department,

 firefighters are plagued with problems.
-Fuquay's only fire
+The town's only fire

-truck has to be pushed two blocks to get it started.
-Dunn's
+truck has to be pushed two blocks, from where it's stored, before

 fire truck arrives, but finds Fuquay's water pressure too low to

 supply it.
-Raleigh's fire truck breaks down and takes 15
+Raleigh's fire truck breaks down while en route, and is

-minutes to repair.
-Headed by Raleigh Fire Chief R. W. Butts, the
+Headed by Raleigh Fire Chief R. W. Butts,

 thus saving the Bank of Fuquay from sustaining more than roof